gvallee/comm/README.md

 # comm
-Go package for scalable and high-performance communications
+A Go package for scalable and high-performance communications

 ## Overview

 Go is a powerful programming language with a lot of potential.
-Unfortunately, the Go ecosystem is not as mature as the C ecosystem (nothing wrong with it, it is just a fact) and lack basic building blocks for system software development.
+Unfortunately, the Go ecosystem is not as mature as the C ecosystem (nothing wrong with it, it is just a fact) and lacks basic building blocks for system software development.

 I personally am a big fan on projects such as CCI (https://github.com/CCI/cci)